Take Union courses online this summer

 Get a head start on college and take 1/2 price classes this summer

-You can earn college credit this summer with a variety of summer courses (online and in person) — and spend less!
+You can earn university credit this summer with a variety of courses (online and in person) — and spend less!

 Requirements